playframework/playframework/documentation/manual/working/javaGuide/main/ws/JavaOpenID.md

 The OpenID API has two important functions:

 * `OpenIdClient.redirectURL` calculates the URL where you should redirect the user.
-It involves fetching the user's OpenID page asynchronously, this is why it returns a `Promise<String>`.
-If the OpenID is invalid, the returned `Promise` will be a `Thrown`.
+It involves fetching the user's OpenID page asynchronously, this is why it returns a `CompletionStage<String>`.
+If the OpenID is invalid, the returned `CompletionStage` will be completed with an exception.
 * `OpenIdClient.verifiedId` inspects the current request to establish the user information, including his verified OpenID.
 It will do a call to the OpenID server asynchronously to check the authenticity of the information, returning a promise of [UserInfo](api/java/play/libs/openid/UserInfo.html).
-If the information is not correct or if the server check is false (for example if the redirect URL has been forged), the returned `Promise` will be a `Thrown`.
+If the information is not correct or if the server check is false (for example if the redirect URL has been forged), the returned `CompletionStage` will be completed with an exception.

-If the `Promise` fails, you can define a fallback, which redirects back the user to the login page or return a `BadRequest`.
+If the `CompletionStage` fails, you can define a fallback, which redirects back the user to the login page or return a `BadRequest`.

 ### Example